Nekolike/Mappy/README.md

 ![Image of Mappy](images/Mappy.PNG)

-# Demo Video
+# Video showcase

-I will record a "tutorial" in the upcoming days, explaining how to navigate and use the tool, especially in its unfinished state.
-If you want to use it already, check out the "How to use Mappy" section or the video on reddit here: https://www.reddit.com/r/pathofexile/comments/elgh4d/mappy_has_arrived_new_stash_manager_overlay/
+I recorded a showcase/tutorial to guide through the tool.
+You find check it out here: [Youtube - Mappy](https://www.youtube.com/watch?v=JkStW1uJr7A)

 # Updates

-This section only contains information which hasn't been patched into the tool yet.

 10.01.2020
 - **Mappy v0.5 is live now**
 - You can find details about the update here: https://www.reddit.com/r/pathofexile/comments/empcki/mappy_v05_saving_has_arrived/
+- Recorded a showcase/tutorial to guide through the tool (Can be found in the "How to use Mappy" section)
+- Changed "What can Mappy do" and "What can Mappy not do (yet)" due to the new update
+- Next priority feature to come: Auto-updating the tool so everyone who will download the new version will always be up to date.
+This update will be one of the last I'll publicly announce on reddit since I don't want to spam every small update there.
+I will still write any update status here
+- I wish you all a wonderful weekend

 # What can Mappy do?

 Mappy can:
+- Save up to 5 categories for you to put keywords in
+- Save all your most used / favourite keywords (I.e. Any lategame base you would search or influence-items, good maps and whatever you are typing in your stash to search for.
+Setting it up once will create a save-file which then gets reloaded everytime you startup the script so you never have to retype these things again
+- Show & Hide keywords.
+You can either show / hide all keywords in any single category or just show / hide every keyword
 - Show & Hide all 8 region names for you to search in your stash.
-One click on any region will show all the maps in that region
+One click on any region will show all the maps in that region (If you are at your stash with the currently tab containing maps)
-- Save up to 5 categories for you to put keywords in
-- "Save" all your most used / favourite keywords (I.e. Any lategame base you would search or influence-items, good maps and whatever you are typing in your stash to search for.

 # What can Mappy not do (yet)?
 This is more a list of things that aren't working / implemented yet.
 Check out future versions of Mappy to see if any of these were added!

 Mappy can't:
 - Dynamically add / remove categories & keywords.
-Once you've set up your environment, it's done and can't be changed unless you reload the script
+Once you've set up your environment, it's done and can't be accessed.
+You can still set up a new overlay to overwrite the previous one.
-- Save multiple categories of the same name
-- Show & Hide keywords.
-They will always be visible in the Mappy-Window for now
-- Save your complete state.
-This is probably the biggest minus for now.
-Once you close the script, all configuration will be lost.
-So you basically have to set up your Mappy every day.
-(I really hope this can get implemented easily so I can add this as fast as possible since this is probably the biggest disappointment for now)
+- Auto-update itself to get the newest version from github.
+This will be my next big feature to work forward to
+- Adding information to regions like influence or watch stones.
+Might be coming in the next couple of updates but it's not on my high-priority list
+- Creating / saving multiple overlays which can be loaded individually.
+This is a feature I would love to implement, will see how I can fit in.

 # How to use Mappy
-Quick Answer: Check out the reddit post linked above and watch the video to figure out how to use the tool.
-Play around with it and you will figure out how to use it after a couple of tries.

-Long answer: Managing Mappy looks, feels and is just rough at this stage of the tool.
-So don't use it if you prefer polished tools.
-But if you are willing to use it, following these steps to setup your own (sowewhat working) inventory manager:
+A video on how to use Mappy can be found in the "Demo Video" section above.
+I have also written down the needed steps to use and set up your Mappy below:

 Step 1: Startup Mappy.ahk - You will see the following window (That will be your main management window)
 ![Image of Mappy at startup](images/Mappy_Startup.PNG)